Protecting The Guild’s Youngest Members In Cyberspace

 BizParentz.org- a non-profit corporation designed to provide education, advocacy and charitable support to parents and children engaged in the entertainment industry.

-* While Screen Actors Guild does not endorse any of the specific organization listed in the Resource list above, the Guild and SAG Foundation urge all members to be well-informed and seek legal advice when necessary.
-The Guild provides its tips, tools and resources below as general information.
-The SAG Young Performers Committee is dedicated to advocating rights for child actors via initiatives, programs and events throughout the year, many of which are made possible with the assistance of The SAG Foundation and The Actors’ Fund.
+* While SAG-AFTRA does not endorse any of the specific organization listed in the Resource list above, the union and SAG-AFTRA Foundation urge all members to be well-informed and seek legal advice when necessary.
+The union provides its tips, tools and resources below as general information.
+The SAG-AFTRA Young Performers Committee is dedicated to advocating rights for child actors via initiatives, programs and events throughout the year, many of which are made possible with the assistance of The SAG-AFTRA Foundation and The Actors’ Fund.

 Along with verifying references and researching background, parents and guardians need to be on the alert for warning signs.
 The following checklist assists in identifying one or more indicators for potential behavior warnings.

 - Workplace is oriented exclusively to children.

 - Extensive collecting of child photographs, accompanied by the purchasing and trading of photographs of children.

 - Disregards child, parent or guardian’s wishes and comfort level.
 Exerts control.

 - Uses secrets/confidences to enlist trust.

 - Portrays him or herself as the children’s only support system.

 - Use of a “retreat” location other than place of business.